ThakeeNathees/pocketlang/README.md

 end
 ```

-Save the file as `factorial.wren` and execute it from your pocketlang directory with: `./build/debug/pocket <path-to-factorial.wren>/factorial.wren`.
+Save the file as `factorial.pk` and execute it from your pocketlang directory with: `./build/debug/pocket <path-to-factorial.wren>/factorial.pk`.

 This should print out the output of the factorial program in your STDOUT (terminal).